 Ozempic and other GLP-1 receptor agonist medications have gained widespread attention for their effectiveness in managing Type 2 diabetes and supporting weight loss.
 While these medications offer significant health benefits, emerging research suggests they may influence your oral health in ways you might not expect.
-Understanding these potential connections helps you maintain optimal dental wellness while benefiting from your diabetes management plan.
+Understanding these potential Ozempic oral health risks helps you maintain optimal dental wellness while benefiting from your diabetes management plan.

 Preventative periodontal care becomes especially important when taking medications that can affect your mouth’s natural defenses.
-Our team at Laudenbach Periodontics & Dental Implants helps patients navigate the complex relationship between systemic medications and oral health, ensuring you receive comprehensive care that considers all aspects of your wellbeing.
+Our team at Laudenbach Periodontics & Dental Implants helps Philadelphia patients navigate the complex relationship between systemic medications and oral health, ensuring you receive care that considers all aspects of your well-being.

 Dry mouth creates an environment where harmful bacteria thrive, potentially leading to increased cavity formation and gum disease development.
 Saliva plays a crucial role in maintaining your mouth’s pH balance and protecting your teeth from acid attacks.
 When saliva production decreases, your risk for dental problems increases substantially.
+According to the National Institute of Dental and Craniofacial Research, dry mouth significantly increases the risk of tooth decay and oral infections.
 Additionally, the slower digestion associated with Ozempic may cause some patients to experience acid reflux, which exposes teeth to stomach acid and contributes to enamel erosion.

 Diabetes and Periodontal Disease Connections